Astro, a founding member of the reggae group UB40, has died at age 64

 The current, separate iteration of the band UB40, which Wilson left in 2013, also confirmed the singer's death.
 "Our sincere condolences to his family," the band tweeted.

-UB40 formed in Birmingham, England in the late 1970s, when reggae was becoming an outlet for the country's working class youth to express issues of racism and poverty.
+UB40 formed in Birmingham, England in the late 1970s, when reggae was becoming an outlet for the country's working class youth to express their feelings about issues including racism and poverty.
 UB40 took their name from the British unemployment benefits card, a form they replicated as the cover of their 1980 debut album Signing Off.

 "I went through the same rigmarole as most black people in the late 70s," Wilson told The Guardian in an interview in May, referencing the era's stop-and-frisk "sus law," which often unfairly targeted men of color.
 "It was a weekly occurrence.
 We found it harder to write love songs than militant lyrics, because it was a lot easier to write about stuff you had witnessed or read about.
 It seemed natural to us."